alanng10/Secane/Docue/Require/a.md

 Secane require has Time.
 Time has event that is grain of 1 milli second.
+Time has current date that is grain of 1 milli second.
 Time has get current date with inn port and out port Compute operate only.

 Secane require has Video.